Business Line of Credit vs. Business Loan: Which Is Right for You?

 • Incomplete documentation.
 Missing bank statements or ID slows down the process.

 • Inaccurate revenue reporting.
-Leads to misaligned loan offers.
+It can lead to misaligned offers or delays.

 • Overlooking terms.
-Accepting offers without understanding fees or repayment terms.
+Accepting financing without understanding fees or repayment terms can backfire.

 How To Choose Between a Business Loan and a Business Line of Credit